-The answer to that question, I believe, lies in what brackets the short version of Peter's experience with Cornelius.
-The three short verses at the beginning and the one verse at the end not only provide a wrapper for the short version of the story of Cornelius' conversion but also signal that this text is not even really about Cornelius' conversion.
-This text is not merely a replay of that momentous event, but is a subsequent and perhaps even more momentous event.
-I point this out, because when we hear this text we tend to hear the story of the conversion of the Gentiles - the longer version of what's here - instead of hearing the conversion of the church.
+I belive the answer to that question lies in what brackets the shorter version of Peter's experience with Cornelius.
+The three verses at the beginning and the one verse at the end not only provide a wrapper for the shorter version of the story of Cornelius' conversion but also signal that this shorter version is not even really about Cornelius' conversion.
+This text is not merely a replay of that momentous event in Caesarea but is a subsequent and perhaps even more momentous event that took place in Jerusalem.
+I emphasise this because when we hear this text we tend to hear the story of the conversion of the Gentiles - but that's the focus of the longer version.
+Here, instead, we have an episode of the conversion of the church.

 I think this mishearing happens because of the way the material is presented.
-We tend to take the beginning and ending verses as setting the stage and providing a concluding wrap-up, and focus on the meat in the middle of the sandwich.
-But here, the lead-in verses and the concluding verse are the real story - the middle part is important, but not the main topic.
+We tend to take the beginning and ending verses as setting the stage and providing a concluding wrap-up and focus instead on the meat in the middle of the sandwich.
+But here, the lead-in verses and the concluding verse are the real story - the middle part is important, but it's not the main topic.

 And what was that important lead-in?
 "Now the apostles and the believers who were in Judea heard that the Gentiles had also accepted the word of God.
-So when Peter went up to Jerusalem, the [true Jewish] believers criticized him, saying "Why did you go to foreigners and eat with them?"
+So by the time Peter went up to Jerusalem, the [true Jewish] believers were already upset.
+When he arrived they criticized him, saying "Why did you go to foreigners and eat with them?"
 Criticized him.
 Raked him over the coals.
 Created a commission to look into his wrongdoing.
 The official church was abuzz with this rampant heresy!

-Let's put that in context for a moment.
-Peter stayed with Simon the tanner for some time, and surprisingly that seems to have been ok with the uptight upright Christians in Jerusalem.
-But to enter the home of a foreigner?
-To actually eat with those foreigners?
+But hold on a moment - let's put that in context.
+Recall that Peter stayed with Simon the tanner for some time and surprisingly that seems to have been ok with the uptight upright Christians in Jerusalem.
+But to enter the home of a non-Jew?
+To actually eat with those ungodly people?
 Unbelievable!
 Intolerable!
 What was he thinking?
 He must give an accounting for this astounding behaviour.

 And Peter does give an accounting - the short version of the events that happened while he was on the road in Joppa.
 I love the way Luke presents the beginning of that account: "Then Peter began to explain it to them, step by step, saying ..."
 'Step by step' ... what a juicy little detail that is!
 Luke could have simply said "he began to explain it to them, saying ..." but instead chose to add that zinger.
 Why do I call it a zinger?
 Because "step by step" is how you patiently explain something to someone who is possibly or probably not capable of following a complex argument.
 "Step by step" is how you have to explain something - or have something explained to you - when the explainer thinks you cannot grasp the meaning of what's being explained.
-That little phrase "step by step" here in this bible text tells me a lot about what either the author, or for that matter Peter, thought about the uptight upright in Jerusalem who seemed to be missing the point of what had happened in Caesarea.
+That little phrase "step by step" here in this bible text tells me a lot about what either the author, or for that matter Peter, thought about the religiously righteous - or was it righteously religious? - in Jerusalem who seemed to be missing the point of what had happened in Caesarea.